go-hyun77/University-Database/README.md

 ## University Database
-Database built with MySQL, PHP, and HTML.
+Database simulating a university grade system built with MySQL, PHP, and HTML.